saatvikraoIITGN/Regression-Analysis-Streamlit-App/README.md

 ## Customizations
-- You can input the number of samples and features.
+- You can input a csv file for data, just uncomment the code.
+Also, you can take random data by giving input of the number of samples and features.
+- Linear Regression:
-- Choose the target feature.
+    - Choose the target feature
+    - Choose one of the features for linear regression line
+- MLP Regression:
+    - Choose one of the features for MLP regression
+- Data normalization: You can choose from three data normalization techniques:
+    - StandardScaler
+    - MinMaxScaler
+    - RobustScalar
+- Weight initialization: You can choose from three weight initialization techniques:
+    - Random
+    - Glorot Uniform
+    - He Uniform